 You have to spend 350 to 800 Japanese yen to get a cup of coffee.
 Yes, the cost is quite high, but it continues to be loved by a lot of older individuals and business people.

-Coffee Shop Chains
+Coffee Shop Chains in Japan

 You probably know international coffee chains like Starbucks Coffee and Tully’s Coffee.
 However, Japanese coffee chains such as Doutor Coffee, Komeda’s Coffee, and Renoir are also very trendy.